jakobharder/anno1800-jakobs-mods/README.md

 ### Buildings

-- Terraced Artista Houses
+- Terraced artista houses
-- Artista Skyscrapers
+- Artista skyscrapers
 - Enables `Windmill` and `Industrial Cities` power plants in the New World

 ### Productions